GoFetchDeliveries/api/endpoints/sessions.md

 `POST sessions`

 Login to get an API authentication token that can be used to authenticate other API requests.
-This can be done only once, since your authentication token will not change.

 #### Request data